im-coder-lg/Rasb-pi/Readme.md

 login: pi
 password: raspberry
 ```

-> Be wary that if your raspberry pi is open on the internet with a default password, somebody could get access to your home network and mess with it.
+#### SSH

-You can connect the pi through the HDMI port, or via ssl using an ethernet cable between the rasbperry pi and your pc or directly over wifi in your home network.
+You can connect via SSH using an ethernet cable between the rasbperry pi and your pc or directly over wifi in your home network.

+> Don't forget to enable ssh connection using `sudo raspi-config` > `5) Interfacing Options` > `SSH`

 The tools you may use: